input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 ### Summary of Findings

-This **CPD** undertakes a thorough examination of the *Randomness Generation Sub-Protocol* within the *Ouroboros framework*, focusing on the *Coin-Flipping Problem* and its implications for the **security** of the *Cardano blockchain*.
+This **CPD** undertakes a thorough examination of the *Randomness Generation Sub-Protocol* within the *Ouroboros Praos*, focusing on the *Coin-Flipping Problem* and its implications for the **security** of the *Cardano blockchain*.
 The principal findings are as follows:

 - **Randomness Mechanism**: *Ouroboros Praos* utilizes **VRFs** for efficient randomness generation, yet this design exposes vulnerabilities to *grinding attacks*, wherein adversaries manipulate *nonce values* to influence **leader election** processes.
 - **Attack Feasibility**: The likelihood and impact of successful attacks rise significantly when an adversary controls **>20% of total stake** (~**4.36 billion ADA**, March 2025), while lesser stakes render such efforts statistically improbable over extended periods.